Hospital Dogs

 Please keep in mind that Hospital Dogs may not be available upon request.
 Please do not promise your child a visit from a Hospital Dog.
 We do our best to prioritize and see patients according to therapeutic need.
 Please email facilitydogs@musc.edu if you would like more information or to request a specific visit for your child.

 Baskin is large golden retriever who started our program in September 2020.
-He originally worked alongside the Child Life team on our Acute Care Inpatient Unit, but now he is focused on supporting our wonderful care team members.
-He makes sure everyone is checked on regularly and doesn't miss an opportunity to sniff out who has the treats.
+He originally worked with the Child Life team on our Acute Care Inpatient Unit, and is now primarily focused on supporting our wonderful care team members.
+He makes sure everyone is checked on regularly and does not miss an opportunity to sniff out who has the treats.

 Interested in supporting our Hospital Dog Program?